2022 Maryland Senate election: District 27

 The new 27th district consists of parts of Calvert, Charles, and Prince George's counties, including Chesapeake Beach and Waldorf.
-Democratic incumbent Michael Jackson is running for a full term after being appointed to the seat on January 13, 2021, following the resignation of former President of the Maryland Senate Thomas V. Miller Jr., who was re-elected in 2018 with 66.0% of the vote.
+Democratic incumbent Michael Jackson ran for a full term after being appointed to the seat on January 13, 2021, following the resignation of former president of the Maryland Senate Thomas V. Miller Jr., who was re-elected in 2018 with 66.0% of the vote.